-The disclosure below reflects our director compensation program for 2021.
+The disclosure below reflects our director compensation program for 2022.
 Gord Johnston, Stantec's president & CEO, does not receive any additional compensation for his service as a director; his compensation is fully earned as president & CEO of Stantec.
+Richard Bradeen, who passed away on December 27, 2022, received compensation as a director for a portion of 2022, so information pertaining to him is included in the discussion below.
+Celina Wang Doka and Angeline Chen did not receive any director compensation in 2022, and therefore are excluded from the discussion below.